 A lot of these tips are about control – keeping control of yourself and of your situation.
 To do this, you will need to be assertive and this skill will greatly assist you during your travels.

 In the 100+ countries I have visited, I have never been subjected to violent crime.
 Perhaps it is luck, but one does make their own luck for the most part during their travels.
-Here are tips that assist me to travel safely.
+Here are tips based on common sense that assist me to travel safely.

 Even if you are not confident, act as if you know where you are, and act as if you can assert yourself.
 Walk with your head held high.
 If you walk with your head lowered and shifting your eyes or head uneasily side to side, you will look lost, unsure and vulnerable – if anyone with bad intent is near by, they will see it and may try to take advantage of the situation.
 Acting confident may be a bluff, but it is usually effective.